 What specifically are some of the things service dogs do?

 PJF service dogs are trained to assist with Post Traumatic Stress Disorder (PTSD) and mobility impairments.
-The service dogs may be trained to block, watch, interrupt flashbacks and navigate crowds for those suffering from PTSD.
+The service dogs may be trained to anchor, chin, front, interrupt flashbacks and navigate crowds for those suffering from PTSD.
 For mobility impairments, the service dogs may be trained to turn on/off lights, open/close doors and drawers, pick up items and retrieve items.